Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

-\textit{Acknowledgements.} We thank Dalimil Maz\'a\v{c}, Marco Meineri, Alexander Mirlin, Yaron Oz, Lorenzo Quintavalle, Sylvain Ribault, and Bernardo Zan for useful discussions.
-This research was supported by Grant No.~2020193 from the United States-Israel Binational Science Foundation (BSF).
+We thank Yan Fyodorov, Dalimil Maz\'a\v{c}, Marco Meineri, Alexander Mirlin, Yaron Oz, Lorenzo Quintavalle, Sylvain Ribault, Shivaji Sondhi, and Bernardo Zan for useful discussions.
+This research was supported by Grant No.~2020193 from the United States-Israel Binational Science Foundation.

 \onecolumngrid